Shared-Reality-Lab/IMAGE-browser/src/hAPI/README.md

 # What is this?

-This repository contains the necessary components to run a multimodal audio-haptic renderer in the IMAGE extension using the Haply 2DIY device.
+This repository contains the necessary components to run the multimodal audio-haptic photo renderer in the IMAGE extension using the Haply 2DIY device.

 ## Requirements